paszu/3DSRepo/Part-3-(arm9loaderhax).md

 **You cannot use another console's OTP or you will brick GUARANTEED.**

-The final step of this guide is to install arm9loaderhax and setup Luma3DS to run just milliseconds into the boot.
+The final Step of this guide is to install arm9loaderhax and setup Luma3DS to run just milliseconds into the boot.
 This is accomplished by using SafeA9LHInstaller by [AuroraWright](https://github.com/AuroraWright/).

 This will install [AuroraWright's Fork](https://github.com/AuroraWright/arm9loaderhax) of arm9loaderhax.